Back to top

 1. Good design

-If you are looking for a new home or smaller property, like granny flats, many retirement living providers like IRT offer villas designed to meet your changing needs as you get older.
+If you are looking for a new home or smaller property, many retirement living providers like IRT offer villas designed to meet your changing needs as you get older.

-We encourage you to look out for bathrooms and kitchens fitted out with modern and safe fixtures such as handrails that can be easily adapted to meet any potential future accessibility issues.
+We encourage you to look out for bathrooms and kitchens fitted out with modern and safe fixtures and fittings such as hand rails that can be easily adapted to meet any potential future accessibility issues.

 Appliances installed at easy-to-reach height levels and minimal steps and trip hazards are also important for this stage in your life.